pondi/paperpulse/docs/api.md

 ## Other Routes Outside `/v1`
 - `/api/health`: health check (no auth).
-- `/api/beta-request`: beta signup (public).
 - `/api/webdav/auth`: PulseDav auth (used by sync feature).
 - `/api/documents/{id}/shares`, `/api/receipts/{id}/shares`, `/api/batch/*`: internal/web-facing APIs; keep intact for web app and batch processing.
 External clients should ignore these in favor of `/api/v1/files`.

-Receipt and Document payloads exposed by these internal APIs and the web app include a `note` field (nullable string) representing the user-authored “Document Note” attached to each record.
+Receipt and Document payloads exposed by these internal APIs and the web app include a `note` field (nullable string) representing the user-authored "Document Note" attached to each record.